New Jersey health insurance

 How healthy is living in New Jersey?
-The state is ranked the eighth healthiest state to live in according to the 2012 edition of America's Health Rankings® by the United Health Foundation.
-This is the state's highest ranking since reporting began in 1990.
+The state is ranked the 10th healthiest state to live in according to the 2013 edition of America’s Health Rankings® by the United Health Foundation.

 For more details see the United Health Foundation’s latest findings on New Jersey.